Adames, Margot slug Rays past Angels 7-3; Rendon injured - WTMJ

 AP Sports Writer

-Glasnow (4-1) pitched six innings of four-hit ball with three walks for the Rays.
-With 18 family members and friends in the stands at Angel Stadium, the Los Angeles-area native largely dominated the Halos’ lineup until a rocky sixth, striking out eight for his fourth win in five starts.
+Tyler Glasnow (4-1) pitched six innings of four-hit ball with three walks for the defending AL champion Rays.
+The Los Angeles-area native largely dominated the Angels’ lineup until a rocky sixth, striking out eight for his fourth win in five starts.

-Tampa Bay is still batting only .224 with a minuscule .371 slugging percentage and middle-of-the-pack stats in most other offensive categories, but Glasnow isn’t worried after the Rays backed him with their highest-scoring performance in nearly two weeks.

-“We’re still the same team as last year,” he said.
-“They’re all really good hitters.
-Just sometimes in baseball with a six-month season, pitching won’t work, hitting won’t work.
-But we all look really good, and I’m happy with where the team is right now.
-Hopefully we’ll keep on hitting.”

 Shohei Ohtani hit his ninth homer after being scratched from his scheduled pitching start earlier in the day for the Angels, who have lost eight of 12.